lsiv568/package-tree/INSTRUCTIONS.md

 ## The package we sent you

-Together with this `INSTRUCTIONS.md` file, you should have recieved a tarball.
+Together with this `INSTRUCTIONS.md` file, you should have received a tarball.
 In this tarball you will find:

 * A Linux executable file called `do-package-tree`, our test harness
 * Another tarball, containing the Go source code for the executable mentioned above

 ### The test harness

-This executable run an automated test suíte.
+This executable run an automated test suite.
 We would like you to use this to verify your solution before sending it to us, and it can also be useful as functional tests during your development.

 **Attention:** The pre-compiled binary we sent you is meant to run on Linux.
 If you aren't working on a Linux machine, we recommend you build your own binary from the sources provided: